tprasadtp/ubuntu-post-install/docs/tasks.md

 others packages minimizes errors if there are any.

 This classification is only for ease of use and need not be strictly followed.
-You can put 'vlc' package in 'security', it will still install fine.
-This classification helps while writing configs and editing them.
-Its advised to follow it if your configs tend to get to couple of hundreds of lines.
-Also YAML file should be a valid YAML & indented by 2 spaces.
+You can put `vlc` package in `security`, it will still install without complaints.

 ### Special list of packages - Purge list